 If your figs appear dry following the roasting process, add a drop of EVOO to the center of each fig. This will add a bit of moisture back into the flesh.

-How to Make the Perfect Fig Salad
+How to Make the Perfect Roasted Fig Salad

 Assemble the foundation of the salad.